Breed (song): Legacy

 In 2022, actor Jim Carrey said that Breed' is one of the greatest, unsung, really...
 It's kind of an unsung piece; it's overshadowed by other hits they had.
 But 'Breed' is one of the most kick-ass tracks ever in history.
 It's wonderful".

 In popular culture

 The Nevermind version of "Breed" appears in the 2007 American action film Shoot 'Em Up, directed by Michael Davis.
 It also appears in the video games Guitar Hero: On Tour, Tony Hawk's Proving Ground and MotorStorm.
 On October 21, 2008, it was released as downloadable content for the music-based video game series Rock Band as part of "Nirvana Pack 01".
 It was also added to the list of tracks playable in the video game Fortnite Festival on May 2, 2024.

 The surviving members of Nirvana performed the song with St. Vincent on January 30, 2025 at Kia Forum in Inglewood, California for FireAid to help with relief efforts for the January 2025 Southern California wildfires.

+The song is the opening theme to the Japanese anime television series, The Guy She Was Interested in Wasn't a Guy at All, set to premiere in January 2027.